shimaken-git/Lambda_zmp_walk-STM32F4/README.md

 \> lbp 106.8 0 320 0 1 20 : robot power on lower body at setting paremeters. width=106.8mm depth=0mm height=320mm hung_at_freeleg=0mm center of mass adjustment=ON servo moving speed=20cycles(0.02sec/cycle)

-Next, you switch of the upper body of the robot.
+Next, you switch of the upper body (it's both arms) of the robot.

 \> ubp default 20